artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 ## 200-day Simple Moving Average of Stock Prices ##

-To show that the query to calculate the 200-day Simple Moving Average is correct, I start by crafting a 5-day Simple Moving Average of Pepsi's stock price.
+To show that the query to calculate the 200-day Simple Moving Average is correct, I start with crafting a 5-day Simple Moving Average of Pepsi's stock price.

 ```SQL
 WITH pepsi_day_ranked_historical_data AS (